 6) Reduce the Interest You Pay

-Instead of paying the highest interest rates on uncollateralized loans, you get access to lower interest rates.
+Instead of paying the highest interest rates on uncollateralized loans, you get access to lower rates.
 How?
-Your Infinite Banking system serves as the collateral that’s your ticket to lower interest rates and financing costs.
-Because you pay lower rates, you keep more of your dollars, increasing your cash flow.
+This concept serves as the collateral that’s your ticket to lower rates and financing costs.
+Because you pay lower rates, you keep more of your dollars.

 7) A Debt-Free Weapon

 Whenever you have enough assets to pay off a loan, even if you haven’t done so, you’re not in debt.
 When you build a Infinite Banking system, you’re gaining a valuable asset that you could use to pay off loans.
 This doubles as a secret debt-free weapon.

 Usually, the growth of your money incurs a growth of your tax bill.
 Instead, the growth inside is tax-advantaged.
 This shrinks your future tax liability and cuts unnecessary money leaks, so you keep more of your money.